-There is no natural surface water resources present on the site.
-The site is not located within 32m of any watercourse, and the nearest dam is located approximately 540m south of the proposed site.
-Therefore, the proposed activity is not expected to have any impacts on any surface water resources.
+The proposed site is not located within 32m of any watercourse or surface water body.
+However, there is a dam (artificial wetland) located approximately 175m west of the site.
+Dal Rivier is located approximately 508m south-west of the proposed site.
+Therefore, the proposed activity is not expected to have any impact on any surface water resources.